prabhuignoto/react-chrono-docs/docs/features/embed-media.md

 ## Embedding Images

-To embed images in the timeline card, pass a valid image url to the media object.
+To embed images in the Timeline card, pass a valid image url to the `media` object.
 The following example builds a simple timeline with 2 cards.

-Specify the image URL in the source property of the media object, and you will be good to go.
+Specify the image `URL` in the `source` property of the `media` object, and you will be good to go.

 ```jsx
 <Chrono